 BreastScreen Aboriginal Engagement Project

-BreastScreen NSW GW Aboriginal Engagement Project embodies the ‘First Nations Women’s Health’ and ‘Successful community partnerships between First Nations peoples, governments and NGO`s’ themes of the 2020 Closing the Gap Indigenous Health Conference.
+Christine Fing is the Aboriginal Engagement Officer for BreastScreen NSW.
+The Aboriginal Engagement Project embodies the ‘First Nations Women’s Health’ and ‘Successful community partnerships between First Nations peoples, governments and NGO`s’ themes of the 2020 Closing the Gap Indigenous Health Conference.
 Our project has been going for 3 years and our stats confirm it is a success.
 The aim of the project is to increase the participation rate of Aboriginal women in the target age group (40-74 years) through the use of community led ‘Yarning Circles’.
 These sessions will discuss the importance of screening mammograms and also address fears and barriers to screening.
 Yarning Circles will precede a Screening Session in which eligible attendees of the Yarning Circle can then be screened.
 We are currently in Phase 2 of our project and concentrating on re-Engagement of past participants as well as engagement with new ladies who haven’t attended a yarning circle before.
 We have also had success in building strong relationships within our LHD Aboriginal Health Leadership Team as well as community NGQs as we recognise local Aboriginal Health Workers and Aboriginal community organisations are vital to the success of engagement of local Aboriginal women.

 BreastScreen service at Greater West

-My name is Meg O’Brien and I am the manager of the BreastScreen service at Greater West.
-I have been working in this role for over 5 years and within this time I have learned a great deal about breast screening and breast cancer management and treatment.
-I am a Registered Nurse/midwife and I was drawn to BreastScreen when my sister was diagnosed with breast cancer through BreastScreen.
-She owes her life today to the early detection of breast cancer through BreastScreen and with subsequent treatment we are fortunate to have her in our lives today.
-My role is to oversee the operations of the BreastScreen service that stretches from Lithgow to Broken Hill and all city rural and remote sites in between.
-We have very strict accreditation standards to monitor and meet and some of these oversea cancer screening assessment and detection.
-I have been fortunate to work with some wonderfully passionate and likeminded staff and I have also met some incredibly brave, strong and determined women though this programme.
-If there is one mission I have is to reduce the deaths from this dreadful indiscriminate disease by screening and early detection.
+Meg O’Brien is the manager of the BreastScreen service at Greater West.
+She has been working in this role for over 5 years and within this time, she learned a great deal about breast screening and breast cancer management and treatment.
+Meg is a Registered Nurse/midwife and was drawn to BreastScreen when her sister was diagnosed with breast cancer through BreastScreen.
+She owes her life today to the early detection of breast cancer through BreastScreen and with subsequent treatment, they are fortunate to have her in thier lives today.
+Meg oversees the operations of the BreastScreen service that stretches from Lithgow to Broken Hill and all city rural and remote sites in between.
+They have very strict accreditation standards to monitor and meet and some of these oversee cancer screening assessment and detection.
+She stated, 'if there is one mission I have is to reduce the deaths from this dreadful indiscriminate disease by screening and early detection'.

 TO BE CONTINUED...........